 Next to the pond, we can see the 45-metre Swamp Cypress, catalogued as a Unique Tree of the Autonomous Community of Madrid.
 Due to its Mexican origin, this tree is called “Ahuehuete”, which means Old man of the water or Swamp Cypress because it originates from the swampy area of the mangrove swamps in the State of Virginia.

 The seventh Garden has the most advanced landscaping.
 Sinuous paths cross this garden forming several Isles: to the north are The American and Asian Isles, due to the exotic origin of its vegetation; and to the south is The Hermit Isle with a river that symbolises the River Tagus in its confluence with the Jarama.

-This spot, today a small jungle sheltering pheasants and squirrels, has some of the most memorable tree specimens of Aranjuez.
+This spot that we can enjoy with the audioguide (audioguides), today a small jungle sheltering pheasants and squirrels, has some of the most memorable tree specimens of Aranjuez.
 Among them are the Father Plane Tree, which is 225 years old, rises 42 metres and has a diameter equivalent to 8 people stretched out holding hands; the Twin Plane Tree, which is 200 years old and rises 50 metres high; and the large Pecan, whose tasty fruit - similar to a nut - attracts the elderly in autumn on their daily search.
 This Pecan originates from North America, in the area of Illinois and Indiana.
 There is an amazing group of Ahuehuetes, which are Mexican trees born from the seed of Aztec specimens, next to the Circular Gate.

 40. The Royal Farmhand's House